 In between the third and fourth live-action films, Capcom, the Japanese company that produced the game, independently created a series of Resident Evil animated films starting with Degeneration here.
 The idea of the animated spinoff was started with Final Fantasy: The Spirits Within (2001) but the trend was popularised by The Wachowskis with The Animatrix (2003) where they turned to various Japanese anime companies to produce an ancillary work to accompany the main live-action series.
-The anime spinoff has since become a regular alternate stream for a film or videogame franchise with the likes of Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Batman: Gotham Knight (2008), Halo Legends (2010), Mass Effect: Paragon Lost (2012), Starship Troopers: Invasion (2012), Iron Man: Rise of Technovore (2013), Starship Troopers: Traitor of Mars (2017) and Batman Ninja (2018) and Altered Carbon: Resleeved (2020).
+The anime spinoff has since become a regular alternate stream for a film or videogame franchise with the likes of Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Batman: Gotham Knight (2008), Halo Legends (2010), Mass Effect: Paragon Lost (2012), Starship Troopers: Invasion (2012), Iron Man: Rise of Technovore (2013), Starship Troopers: Traitor of Mars (2017), Batman Ninja (2018) and Altered Carbon: Resleeved (2020).

 Rather than focus on the further adventures of Alice, Resident Evil: Degeneration serves as a sequel of sorts to the game Resident Evil 2 (1998) and follows the game’s two playable characters Claire Redfield and Leon S. Kennedy, having them meet up again following the events of the game.
 In terms of plot though, Resident Evil: Degeneration is no different to the live-action films with the various characters racing around a complex trying to escape/fight off zombies and assorted mutations.

 The CGI animation goes for the photorealistic look that first appeared in Final Fantasy: The Spirits Within, the first anime adaptation of a videogame, although the animation here is not being produced at such a high quality as it was in that film.
 That said, the film produces some reasonable action sequences – in particular with a plane crashing into an airport terminal and Claire and others trying to escape the unleashed zombies, and during the WilPharma headquarters sections fighting off zombies and a very impressive giant mutant.